seregazhuk/seregazhuk.github.io_old/_posts/2016-07-30-laravel-logging-to-db.md

 title: "Laravel 5.0: use database and Eloquent for logging"
 layout: post
-description: "Creating logging system based on Eloquent in Laravel."
+description: "Creating logging system based on Eloquent in Laravel 5.0."
 tags: [Laravel, PHP]

 ---